-Our expert guide, Manager of Martins Well RR, Norton, will keep you informed throughout your experience with extensive knowledge of anything from the inner workings of a shearing team, local bird species, European history, station life, Flinders Ranges geology and much, much more.
+Our expert guide will keep you informed throughout your experience with extensive knowledge of anything from the inner workings of a shearing team, local bird species, European history, station life, Flinders Ranges geology and much, much more.

 We are also happy to customise a tour if you have somewhere special in mind.

 All tour prices valid until 1st December 2021.

 A full day tour which takes in all of what Martins Well has to offer.
 After arriving at MWRR we will head out to view the Artipena Spring system, regarded as the largest natural waters in the Flinders Ranges, home of the Akurra spirits, to see its splendour in the morning light, a perfect time to chance a photo with a local bird species.